My Love Is Your Love: Singles

-The album's second single, "Heartbreak Hotel", was released on December 15, 1998, and features Faith Evans and Kelly Price.
-The song entered the Billboard Hot 100 chart at number eighty-four on the issue date of December 26, 1998.
-In its first week when the song was commercially available, it leaped to number twenty-nine, and after six weeks peaked at number two on the Hot 100, making it the first Houston single to peak in the runner-up spot.
-The song entered the revamped Billboard Hot R&B Singles & Tracks chart at number twenty-three with the mark of its seventh week on the chart, the issue date of January 9, 1999.
-In Its first week of retail release, it reached the number six and the following week topped the chart, becoming her eighth No.1 single on the Hot R&B chart.
-The single stayed on the summit for seven consecutive weeks from February 13 to March 27, 1999, which was her third longest stay atop this chart behind "I Will Always Love You" for eleven weeks and "Exhale (Shoop Shoop)" for eight weeks, and was on the chart for a total of thirty-one weeks.
+The second single, "Heartbreak Hotel", a duet between Faith Evans and Kelly Price, was officially released on December 15, 1998.
+Entering the Billboard Hot 100 at number 84 on December 26, after a commercial single was released, the song leaped to number 29, before peaking at number two six weeks later on March 27, making it Houston's first single to peak in the runner-up spot and was her biggest chart hit since "Exhale (Shoop Shoop)" debuted at number one on the chart in November 1995.
+On the revamped Hot R&B Singles & Tracks chart, it debuted at number twenty three on January 9, 1999.
+In its first week of retail release, it shot up to number six and then climbed to number one the following week on February 13, where it would stay for seven consecutive weeks, her third longest tenure after "I Will Always Love You" and "Exhale (Shoop Shoop)".
+It would also become one of Houston's longest charting songs to date on the chart for 31 weeks.
 The single sold over 1,400,000 copies in the U.S. alone, becoming the third-best-selling single of 1999, and was certified Platinum by the RIAA on March 2, 1999.